 Essential Duties and Responsibilities:

-- Maintain and adhere to ACT core policies, practices and services.
+- Maintain ACT like core policies, practices and services

-- Participate in meetings with Housing department to ensure optimal apartment placement and maintenance of safe and comfortable living environment for the team participants.
+- Collaborate with Pathways to Housing departmental staff to assure optimal apartment placement and maintenance of safe and comfortable living environment for clients

-- Provide direct services to clients as required.
+- Provide direct services to clients approximately 50% of the time

 Essential Education, Experience and Skills:

-- Five years mental/behavioral health direct care experience, including three years supervisory experience preferred.
+- Five years mental/behavioral health direct care experience, including three years supervisory experience required

 All employees in assigned team.